How to maximize

-Benefit from modern measuring instruments to reduce setup times, ensure quality and increase process reliability
+Benefit from modern production metrology to reduce setup times, ensure quality and increase process reliability

 #2 Usability

 In production environments, several machines are simultaneously in use.
-Thus, the simple and intuitive operation of your measuring system is indispensable.
+Thus, the simple and intuitive operation of your manufacturing metrology is indispensable.
 Single-button solutions and automated measuring procedures ensure constant measurements without user influence.

 An example: FESTO (Germany) uses a customized sample holder for 10 parts with additional lightning for the automated measurement process, as shown in the webinar "Measurement on the Shop Floor: Fast and Contactless".